AlexShkarin/pyLabLib/docs/devices/cameras_basics.rst

     >> cam.get_frame_timings()  # frame period is increased accordingly
     TAcqTimings(exposure=0.2, frame_period=0.22)

-There are exceptions for some camera types, which are discussed separately
+There are exceptions for some camera types, which are discussed separately.

 .. _cameras_basics_attributes: